Thursday, September 21, 2023

 Python dictionary is mutable; i.e., you can add new items and change their values.
 To update elements in a dictionary, you can use the assignment (=) operator.

-If the key is available in the dictionary, then the value is updated.
-In case the key is not available, then a new key-value pair is added in the dictionary.
+If the key is available in the dictionary, the value is updated.
+If the key is unavailable, a new key-value pair is added to the dictionary.

 students4 = dict([